karinchung/chatr/README.md

 [Start Chatting Here!](https://github.com/karinchung/chatr)

-Chatr is a messanging app that allows you to communicate with friends online through an easy to user interface.
+Chatr is a messaging app that allows you to communicate with friends online through an easy to user interface.
 Just log in and start chatting!

 Create a new group and invite friends to start!